aloha666/Java2021/SEP Java Training Recap.md

       ```
       An object that maps keys to values.
 A map cannot contain duplicate keys; each key can map to at most one value.
 In order to make it fast to locate the key-value pair in Big O one time. **Hahsmap internally uses an array of linkedlist**.
 Each element in this array is a bucket.
 Hashmap uses the **hashcode()** method to calculate the **index** of the target bucket.
 After finding the bucket, it uses the **equals()** method to check if there is duplicate key. if the operation is get(), then it will return the key-value paire, if it is put(), it will overwrite the key-value with the new value.If there are two keys having the same hashCode(), due to the nature of hashmap, those two keys will use the same bucket. this is **hash collision**.
       ```

+      ```
+      Rules That Every Red-Black Tree Follows:
+      Every node has a colour either red or black.
+      The root of the tree is always black.
+      There are no two adjacent red nodes (A red node cannot have a red parent or red child).
+      Every path from a node (including root) to any of its descendants NULL nodes has the same number of black nodes.
+      longest distance < 2* short distance
+      ```

     - equals() hashcode()